 Our community’s tools to address bias include a reporting process and the Bias Incident Resource Team, plus resources within schools and various offices.

-Resources, gathered by members of the Task Force on Inclusion and Belonging at Columbia in partnership with Columbia Libraries.
+Resources, gathered by members of the Columbia students, staff and faculty in partnership with Columbia Libraries.

 Organizations, resources, and offices that serve graduate students.